solana-foundation/developer-content/docs/core/tokens.md

   and non-fungible).

-- A [Mint Account](/docs/core/tokens#mint-account) is a global counter that represents a specific type of token, and stores global metadata about the token such as the total supply and mint authority (address authorized to create new units of a token).
+- A [Mint Account](/docs/core/tokens#mint-account) is a global counter that represents a specific type of token and stores global metadata about the token such as the total supply and mint authority (address authorized to create new units of a token).

 - A [Token Account](/docs/core/tokens#token-account) is an individual counter that keeps track of how many units of a specific type of token (mint account)